petros-d/docs/docs/ci-cd.md

 ## CI/CD Templates

-The following sections provide basic templates for configuring single CI/CD pipelines using popular CI/CD tools.
+The following section provides basic templates for configuring single CI/CD pipelines using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline, but they can also be reconfigured to manage any number of branches or Deployments based on your needs.
+More templates are coming soon.

 ### GitHub Actions

+Use this GitHub Action in a repository that:

+- Hosts a single Airflow project created with `astro dev init`.
+- Has your Deployment API key information stored in [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ```yaml
 name: CI - deploy